Serena van der Woodsen: Season 5

 Serena is humiliated at the press premiere of her new blog, being photographed holding a tablet that shows "Site not found."
-Upset, she is told the time wasn't right for her blog, but she ultimately discovers that Nate had it shut down as a favour to Gossip Girl.
+Upset, she is told the time wasn't right for her blog, but she ultimately discovers that Nate had it shut down as a favor to Gossip Girl.
 In return, Gossip Girl would help him find out the truth about Blair and Chuck's car accident.
 Serena doesn't agree with Nate's suspicions that Tripp was responsible, and confronts the latter over at the Waldorf residence.
-This is revealed to be a set-up brought about by Nate, Serena and Nate's grandfather as a way for Tripp to admit that he was behind the accident thinking that Nate was going to be in the car instead.
+This is revealed to be a set-up brought about by Nate, Serena, and Nate's grandfather as a way for Tripp to admit that he was behind the accident thinking that Nate was going to be in the car instead.

-Following this, Serena finds out that Blair was arrested at her own bachelorette party, and rushes to her aide.
-Blair tells her that she's alright, and that since she's going to go through with her wedding, Serena doesn't have to pretend to be together with Dan anymore.
-Serena, however, decides to keep this truth from Dan a little while longer.
+Serena finds out that Blair was arrested at her own bachelorette party, and rushes to her aide.
+Blair tells her that she's all right, and that since she's going to go through with her wedding, Serena doesn't have to pretend to be together with Dan anymore.
+Serena decides to keep this truth from Dan a little longer.

 On Blair's wedding day, Serena tries to convince Blair not to marry Louis.
 Blair goes through with her wedding anyway, even after Gossip Girl launches a video of Blair professing her true feelings to Chuck.
-After the vows are said, Serena, Dan and Nate confront Georgina and she blames each of them in a vague manner before leaving.
+After the vows are said, Serena, Dan, and Nate confront Georgina and she blames each of them in a vague manner before leaving.
 When Blair goes missing after her wedding, Serena and Chuck search for her, and find her in a motel in Queens with Dan, which upsets Serena as she still has feelings for him.
-When Georgina arrives, Serena is revealed to have Georgina's video camera that was used to record Blair's confession and she takes the fall for the video.
+When Georgina arrives, Serena is revealed to have Georgina's videocamera, which was used to record Blair's confession, and she takes the fall for the video.

-Following this, Blair and Serena are in yet another rut, but forgive each other and Serena is unknowingly set up on a blind date with Dan, after she told him her feelings and he rejected her.
-At a party later, she and Georgina find Dan and Blair kissing, which causes another rift between her and Blair.
-After her grandmother's death and shocking news of her will, Serena starts a vendetta against Ivy (who received the major part of CeCe's estate), trying to win back her family fortunes.
-In a surprising turn of events, she gets a package from former Gossip Girl, Georgina Sparks, containing a computer and the means necessary to become the next Gossip Girl.
+Blair and Serena are in yet another rut but forgive each other and Serena is unknowingly set up on a blind date with Dan, after she told him her feelings and he rejected her.
+At a party later, she and Georgina find Dan and Blair kissing, causing another rift between her and Blair.
+After her grandmother's death and shocking news of her will, Serena starts a vendetta against Ivy (who received the majority of CeCe's estate), trying to win back her family fortune.
+In a surprising turn of events, she gets a package from former Gossip Girl Georgina Sparks containing a computer and the means necessary to become the next Gossip Girl.
 Serena accepts.